 From August 1990 through March 1991, FORRESTAL constantly maintained a high state of readiness in anticipation of deployment in support of Operations Desert Shield and Desert Storm.
 The call never came.
 FORRESTAL commenced her 21st and final operational deployment on May 30, 1991.
 During this period she provided air power presence and airborne intelligence support (the airwing flew over 900 sorties over Iraq) to the Combined Joint Task Forces of Operation Provide Comfort enforcing the northern "no-fly zone" in Iraq.
 During this last deployment FORRESTAL served in a number of new and innovative battle group and carrier roles.
 She completed this deployment on December 23, 1991.
 After returning from her final operational deployment FORRESTAL changed homeports from Mayport to Pensacola on February 5, 1992.
 She was redesignated as AVT 59 (training carrier) , relieving USS LEXINGTON (AVT-16) which was decomissioned after 49 years of service.
 FORRESTAL served for six months training new naval aviators and providing a platform for carrier qualifications of active duty carrier air wings.
 During the Summer FORRESTAL and her crew called on the fine citizens of the city of New Orleans as her final liberty port.
 FORRESTAL was opened up for tours while the crew enjoyed the many flavors of the crescent city.
 In the late Summer FORRESTAL reported to the Philadelphia Naval Shipyard, Pa., for her final refit as a training carrier.
 Half way through this $500 million overhaul it was decided the nation no longer needed a dedicated training carrier and she was retired due to budget cuts.

 USS FORRESTAL was decomissioned in Philadelphia on 11 September 1993 (effective 9/30/93) and removed from the navy register.
 On December 5, 1996 a memorial service was held aboard the ship in hangar bay one to remember those who perished at Pearl Harbor.
 On July 29, 1997 a memorial service was held on the flight deck to remember the 30th anniversary of the fire in the Gulf of Tonkin that claimed 134 crewmembers, the ceremony included a 21 gun salute and a fly-by (with the missing man maneuver) provided by three F-14 Tomcats from the U.S. Navy.
 On December 6, 1997 a second ceremony was held on FORRESTAL's flight deck to remember Pearl Harbor.
-In September 1998 the ship was painted from the waterline up and moved to Rhode Island for storage, that is where she will remain until her fate is determined by the navy.
+In September 1998 the ship was painted from the waterline up and moved to Rhode Island for storage.

 USS FORRESTAL Image Gallery: